Why make games on Scratch?

 Need help or want to learn more?

-For structured Scratch learning, Juni Learning offers project-based Scratch Courses for students 8-11 to get started with coding.
-Our Scratch curriculum prepares students with full mastery of the Scratch environment, and prepares them to advance into coding in more advanced, text-based languages like Python.
+Juni Learning offers project-based Scratch Coding Classes for kids 8-11 to get started with coding.
+Our Scratch curriculum prepares young programmers with full mastery of the Scratch environment, and prepares them to advance into coding in more advanced, text-based languages like Python.

 - Game Superstar (Scratch Level 1): introduces computer science fundamentals such and teaches students how to build and design their own Scratch games.